Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 08. Wall of Names, 12, calls her Marie-Marguerite BRASSEUR.

 What happened to her in LA?
 Did she follow her siblings to the Opelousas District after her mother's death?
-Did she ever marry?
+Did she marry?

-09. Wall of Names, 12, calls her Marie-Rose BRASSEUR; Arsenault, Généalogie, 2517, says that Charles JEANSONNE married Marie-Rose BRASSEAUX in c1775; Hébert, D., Southwest LA Records, 7:56 (SM Ch.: v.5, p.273), perhaps her death/burial record, calls her Rose BRASSEUX, does not give her parents' names or mention a husband, & says she was 100 years old when she died.
+09. Wall of Names, 12, calls her Marie-Rose BRASSEUR; Arsenault, Généalogie, 2517, says that Charles JEANSONNE married Marie-Rose BRASSEAUX in c1775.
 See also De Ville, Southwest LA Families, 1777, 24.

-The Opelousas census of 1777 says that Charles JEANSONNE was still a bachelor, so he did not marry Marie-Rose in c1775
+The Opelousas census of 1777 says that Charles JEANSONNE was still a bachelor, so he did not marry Marie-Rose in c1775.

 10. Wall of Names, 31 (pl.
 7R), calls her Ozite BRASSEUR sa [Marie BRASSEUR's] soeur, & lists her with her sister; Hébert, D., Acadian Familes in Exile 1785, 22-23, calls her Ozite, sa [Marie BRASSEUR's] soeur, age 24, on the embarkation list, does not include her on the debarkation list, calls her Ozite BRASSEUR, her [Marie BRASSEUR's] sister, age 24, on the complete listing, & says she was in the 51st Family aboard La Bergère with her sister; BRDR, 2:142 (ASM-3, 19), her death/burial record, calls her Osa BRASOEUR, age 35 years, gives her parents' names, says they both were deceased & natives of Acadia, but mentions no husband.